alan-turing-institute/data-classification-app/docs/development/local-development-notes.md

 It's strongly recommended that you do not install node directly but use a node versioning tool such as `nvm`.

-To run the gulp library, `cd` to the static directory and use `gulp sass` to comple css from static/css/main.scss or `gulp js` to compile JavaScript changes in static/js/main.js.
+To run the gulp library, `cd` to the static directory and use `gulp sass` to compile css from static/css/main.scss or `gulp js` to compile JavaScript changes in static/js/main.js.
 Running the `gulp` command alone will compile both css and js.
-After the command has succesfully completed (this may take a few seconds), you will be able to see changes by refrershing the application in the browser.
+After the command has succesfully completed (this may take a few seconds), you will be able to see changes by refreshing the application in the browser.

 The `gulpfile` is at `static/gulpfile.js`.